 Hail Jeff Mills: techno’s greatest ambassador, techno’s greatest believer, and arguably techno’s greatest innovator.

-As he prepares to play Turin’s Club To Club festival this weekend, we salute the work of the Detroit native who, as both DJ and composer, revolutionised electronic music over the course of the 1990s.
-To those of you familiar with Mills’ work, the next 10 pages will simply jog your memory, and prompt you to fish out those prized, well-worn Axis and Purpose Maker 12″s from the depths of your collection.
+As both DJ and composer, Detroit’s Jeff Mills revolutionised electronic music over the course of the 1990s.
+To those of you familiar with Mills’ work, this selection of classics will simply jog your memory and prompt you to fish out those prized, well-worn Axis and Purpose Maker 12″s from the depths of your collection.
 To those of you who’ve yet to fully acquaint yourself with the master, this is your indispensable route in.

-Better still, Mills himself is your guide through the highlights of his peerless catalogue, commenting on each landmark release that we’ve selected, and on rather weightier issues too.
+FACT asked Jeff Mills to guide us through the highlights of his peerless catalogue, commenting on each landmark release that we’ve selected, adding insight to the creation and influence of the recordings.